 Your risk for breathing problems while taking Sublocade or Suboxone is higher if you have a lung condition such as asthma or chronic obstructive pulmonary disease (COPD).
 Drinking alcohol or taking certain drugs while using Sublocade or Suboxone can also raise your risk.
 Examples of these drugs include:

 Unless your doctor says it’s safe, you should avoid drinking alcohol or taking these drugs while using Sublocade or Suboxone.
-You may also need to avoid these drugs for a while after your last Sublocade injection.
+You may also need to avoid these drugs for several months after your last Sublocade injection.
 This is because Sublocade can stay in your system for over a year after your last dose.

 Breathing problems while taking Sublocade or Suboxone can be a medical emergency.
 In severe cases, breathing may stop completely and lead to coma or death.
 If you have trouble breathing while taking Sublocade or Suboxone, call 911 or your local emergency number right away.